fChristenson/My-life-as-a-programmer/README.md

 > Should I learn the Sequel programming language?

 ### Comments

+> Frederik: Unfortunately, I am one of the regretful hires you mentioned in this clip as my employer thinks I am dogshit at the moment.
+It is 100% my fault but I am desperate to get out of this trap regardless of my future at this current company.
+Is there is anyway I can come back mentally when I fail basic intellectual tasks and get hit with the remark "You call yourself a programmer?"

 > Fredrik, university was challenging and fun.
 But now that i started working as a programmer i find that the job is to easy and under stimulating, i am so bored with it aftwr 1 year.
 What should i do?
 On the bright side i 0 stress in my life now.
 Its like i have to choose between boredom and stress.